exercism/python/concepts/unpacking-and-multiple-assignment/about.md

 ## Multiple assignment

-In multiple assignment since you are assigning a number of variables in one statement, the number of variables on the left side of the assignment operator must match the number of values on the right side.
+In multiple assignment, the number of variables on the left side of the assignment operator (`=`) must match the number of values on the right side.
 To separate the values, use a comma `,`:

 ```python